Professional Clubs

 The National Broadcasting Society- Alpha Epsilon Rho Chapter (NBS-AERho) is a national, professional organization for radio and television broadcasters and student Mass Media majors

-or those students who are working in radio at FM91 and television operators for FHn TV.
+or those students who are working in radio at FM91 and television operators for FHN TV.
 NBS is open to any student

 who wants to learn and network with other mass media students and professionals on the local, regional, and national levels.
 Annual membership dues range from $25 to $50 per year.
 Students participate in the Annual Student Electronic Media Competition each year where FHU has had several national finalist and grand prize winners over the years.
 Freed-Hardeman’s NBS-AERho chapter meets every other Thursday night in Gardner Center Room 306 during the fall and spring semesters.